 Health wise, you know what it is you should be doing differently: eating well, exercising regularly, giving yourself “me-time”, finding ways to nurture your body and mind… all well and good, but how do you turn good intentions into a healthy lifestyle that sticks?

 - Make a resolution that excites you.
 Don’t just ‘go to the gym’ if that seems a turn-off, do some research and settle on an activity that appeals to you.

 - Write down realistic goals.
 Make a long-term goal, for six months ahead, and also a short-term goal, just six weeks away.
 Meeting objectives is motivational so don’t make them unachievable.

 - If you need to lose weight, shift your focus from calorie counting and ‘denial’ to healthy eating and keeping active.
 Think about what you can add to your life, rather than what you should take away.

 - Don’t get derailed by ‘failures’ – remember if you miss a class, or a run, you can compensate by being active in general… if you walk regularly, that is a huge advantage over using the car for every journey.

 - Stay focused on the positives of physical fitness: you can run around with your kids more easily, you look more youthful, you are putting your mind in a better place, you are keeping health time-bombs at bay!

 - This is really important: Think about how you want to FEEL.
-And then do the stuff that makes you feel that way + do less of the stuff that doesn’t – consistently + over time… Until you wake up + realise it is your reality.
-Live, move + eat like the person you want to be more of would.
+And then do the stuff that makes you feel that way and do less of the stuff that doesn’t – consistently and over time… Until you wake up and realise it is your reality.
+Live, move and eat like the person you want to be more of would.
 You’ll soon find you’re already her!